rhl-bthr/rhl-bthr.github.io/_drafts/2019-01-20-Internship-Experience.md

 Usually, solving 2 out of 3 questions can get you through the coding round, but it depends on the difficulty of questions.

-STB, don't rely on last minute revisions.
-We had 4 coding rounds for day-1, with no breaks.
+Specific to BITS, these rounds can get hectic.
+We had 4 coding rounds together for day-1, with no breaks.

 ## Interviews
 Typically, interviews start off with a brief discussion